Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

 - Use only straight ASCII quotes (" and ').
 - Do not use curly quotes.
 - Include all required helper functions directly inside app.py.
-- Do not assume any external helper exists unless explicitly listed below.
+- Do not assume any external helper exists unless explicitly listed above.
 - Do NOT include Astra DB, database connections, authentication, or chat interface.
-- Do NOT include budget sidebar, budget inputs, or budget tracking unless explicitly requested.
+- Do NOT include budget sidebar, budget inputs, or budget tracking.
 - Keep the code clean, runnable, and self-contained except for the imported modules above.

 Page setup: